 When approaching your car or home, have your keys ready so you can enter without delay.

-If you are attacked, shout for help as loudly as you can or shout for someone to contact the police.
-Use your personal attack alarm.
+If you are attacked, shout 'fire' as loudly as you can; studies have proven that passers-by are more likely to respond to 'fire' than 'help'.
 Try to get to a safe place and call the police.